cecolby11/msds-434-project/README.md

 │   Makefile                # Defines build tasks such as tests, linting, etc.
-│   app.yaml                # Configuration for web service deployment to App Engine └───.gcloudignore           # Lists files in the enclosing directory that should not be deployed to App Engine gae_covid19                 # App Code for API to serve Big Query Predictions (Node.js/Express) │   app.js                  # Node/Express API entry point - App Engine node runtime expects this to be named main │   apis/                   # Python application test suite │   .env.example            # Example environment variables file that can be committed to source control
+│   app.yaml                # Configuration for web service deployment to App Engine └───.gcloudignore           # Lists files in the enclosing directory that should not be deployed to App Engine gae_covid19                 # App Code for API to serve BigQuery Predictions (Node.js/Express) │   app.js                  # Node/Express API entry point - App Engine node runtime expects this to be named main │   apis/                   # Python application test suite │   .env.example            # Example environment variables file that can be committed to source control